citp/privacy-policy-historical/s/st/str/strategicprofits.com.md

-> *The following text is extracted and transformed from the strategicprofits.com privacy policy that was archived on 2013-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131202183128id_/http%3A//www.strategicprofits.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the strategicprofits.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626022535id_/http%3A//www.strategicprofits.com/privacy-policy) for the most accurate reproduction.*

-# Strategic Profits » Privacy Policy
+# » Privacy Policy | Strategic Profits

 ## Introduction